SkylineCommunications/dataminer-docs-connectors/connector/doc/NBCU_Ocellus_Data_Collector.md

 HTTP CONNECTION:

 - IP address/host: The polling IP or URL of the destination.
-- IP port: The IP port of the destinatio, by default "443".
+- IP port: The IP port of the destination, by default "443".
 - Bus address: If the proxy server has to be bypassed, specify *bypassproxy*.

 ### Initialization